RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Add user to Heroku team.
 - Google Drive
   - To access the Radial Drive, type "radial" in the search bar, and it will show in the dropdown.
+  - Note that anything created in your Drive will be transferred to Radial when you leave the company.
+(Don't keep personal documents in it)

 ### Training
 - Time reporting ([Noko](https://radialdevelopmentgroup.nokotime.com))